6/PlaceRoulette/README.md

 react-native run-ios
 ```

-In Simulator, make sure that you enable Location under Debug > Location.
+In Simulator, make sure that you enable a valid Location under Debug > Location.

 Press `ctrl + cmd + z` to open debugger UI in Chrome.